 or alternatively have a waiver from the Charities Commission.

-11.1.3 Nominations for positions on the Executive Committee shall open no less than 7 working days before the AGM date and close no less than 2 working days before.
+11.1.3 Nominations for positions on the Executive Committee shall open no less than 7 working days before the AGM date and close 24 hours prior to the AGM.

-11.1.4 It is the responsibility of the outgoing Executive Committee to advertise nominations and elections as widely as is reasonably possible.
+11.1.4 Any role left vacant may take nominations at the time of election of that role at the AGM.

-11.1.5 It will be the Executive Committee’s responsibility to publically announce the list of nominees for each position, including a brief description of each nominee.
+11.1.5 It is the responsibility of the outgoing Executive Committee to advertise elections as widely as is reasonably possible.

 11.2 Voting